nucleardreamer/cookbook/src/flynn/flynn_recipes.md

 Instructions:
 1. Mix everything in a bowl, keep in fridge for _minimum_ 30 minutes.
 Best is overnight!
 2. Grill, fry in a pan, or BBQ over medium-high heat - these cook quick, so probably no more a minute per side.
 Best is over an open flame on a grill, but cast iron grill pan or skillet will work too.
 Stir fry is the last option.
-3. Best served with ssamjang (korean dipping sauce), and garlic cloves in a lettuce wrap.
-But honestly it's great just by itself.
+3. Best served with [ssamjang](https://en.wikipedia.org/wiki/Ssamjang) (dipping sauce) and garlic cloves in a lettuce wrap.
+If you aren't into making korean food, it's best to buy that sauce from an asian market.
+Honestly, the bulgogi is great just by itself.

 ## Feta pasta bake